machinat/sociably/website/docs/dependency-injection.md

 There are three types of lifetime:

 - `'transient'` - every time the service is required.
-- `'scoped'` - only once per services scope.
+- `'scoped'` - only once per service scope.
 - `'singleton'` - only once in the app when `app.start()`.

 A service scope is an abstract period for handling an event or dispatching the messages.